koptelovmax/AgriCode/README.md

 - **pages/Paragraphs.py** -- text annotation for 7 and 15 classes using the Paragraph method

 - **pages/Sentences.py** -- text annotation for 7 and 15 classes using the Sentence method

+## Data availability:

+### Processed data (to reconstruct data augmentation and evaluation):

+- **workflow/data/7-classes** -- original and augmented train and test data for both the Paragraph and Sentence methods in the 7-class setting

+- **workflow/data/15-classes** -- original and augmented train and test data for both the Paragraph and Sentence methods in the 15-class setting

+## To reconstruct the experiments:

+### Model learning and evaluation for the 7-class setting

+1) Put the code and the data from the **workflow/** directory to your google drive

+2) Fix the data set names in "Open the data" section in *segment_classification (7 classes).ipynb* or *segment_classification (15 classes).ipynb* depending on the setting

+3) Run in Google Colab:

+`workflow/segment_classification (7 classes).ipynb > Runtime > Run all`

+or

+`workflow/segment_classification (15 classes).ipynb > Runtime > Run all`

+depending on the setting.

 ## To run the web application on a local machine: